aditya-grover/climate-learn/docs/source/user-guide/models.rst

 #.
 Convolutional neural networks: the CNN is a widely used architecture for visual recognition tasks.
 A constrained version of the standard neural network, CNNs capitalize on knowledge of the input's structure as an image.
 ClimateLearn suports two popular variants of CNNs:

+    a.
+ResNet: ResNets are a popular variant of CNNs [#]_ that have been used to achieve weather forecasting for variables such as temperature and geopotential [#]_.

+    b.
+U-Net: U-Nets are a CNN variant that entails both downsampling and upsampling convolutions.
+Their popularity in the biomedical space [#]_ paved the way for ClimateLearn's implementation to allow users to benchmark U-Net for climate modeling tasks.

 #.
-ResNet: ResNets are a popular variant of CNNs that have been used to achieve weather forecasting for variables such as temperature and geopotential.

-    #.
-U-Net: U-Nets are a CNN varriant that entails both downsampling and upsampling convolutions.
-Their implementationin ClimateLearn allows users to benchmark U-Net for climate modeling tasks.

-#.
-Vision transformers: the utility of ViTs for representing climate variables is largely under-explored, so ClimateLearn provides an implementation for benchmarking transformers.
+Vision transformers: ViTs are the latest contemporary to CNNs for visual recognition [#]_.
+The utility of ViTs for representing climate variables is largely under-explored, but has been used for short-range temperature forecasting [#]_.

+.. [#] `Deep Residual Learning for Image Recognition <https://arxiv.org/abs/1512.03385/>`_
+.. [#] `Data-driven medium-range weather prediction with a Resnet pretrained on climate simulations: A new model for WeatherBench <https://arxiv.org/abs/2008.08626/>`_
+.. [#] `U-Net: Convolutional Networks for Biomedical Image Segmentation <https://arxiv.org/abs/1505.04597/>`_
+.. [#] `An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale <https://arxiv.org/abs/2010.11929/>`_
+.. [#] `TENT: Tensorized Encoder Transformer for Temperature Forecasting <https://arxiv.org/abs/2106.14742/>`_

 Initialization
 --------------